johnmcraig/employee-manager/README.md

 # Data Entry System

-> A data entry form with full CRUD functionality using Angular version 8 for front end UI and Asp.Net Core for a back end web Api.
+> A data entry form with full CRUD functionality using Angular v8 for front end UI and Asp.Net Core for a back end web Api.

 ## Scope